 Singapore's early childhood enrichment sector has grown 8.7% annually since 2021, reaching an estimated S$1.2 billion in market value.
 According to the Ministry of Education, the average Singaporean household spends S$112 per month on tuition and enrichment.
 But that average hides enormous variation: some families spend S$200 a month on a single Kumon subscription, while others invest upwards of S$1,500 across coding, Mandarin, brain training, and speech and drama.

-Finding the best enrichment centres in Singapore is complicated because "enrichment" covers such a broad spectrum.
+Finding the best tuition and enrichment classes for kids in Singapore is complicated because "enrichment" covers such a broad spectrum.
 A right-brain development programme for toddlers has almost nothing in common with a robotics class for 10-year-olds.
 The right centre depends on your child's age, interests, learning gaps, and what you actually want the enrichment to achieve.
 This list is designed to cut through the noise.

 I spent weeks researching this guide: visiting centre websites, reading parent reviews on KiasuParents and Google, verifying programme details, and comparing pricing where it was publicly available.
 Every centre here is active in 2026, has a credible track record, and fills a genuinely different niche from the others.
 If you have already sorted academic tuition, this list covers the rest of your child's development.